matheusb432/cpp-course/notes/01-fundamentals.md

 - Initializing variables with `{}` sets them to their default value, so `int x {}` sets x to 0.
 It's often best practice to do so as reading uninitialized variables can cause UB.

 - Define your local variables as close to their first use as reasonable.

+- A variable’s storage duration (usually just called duration) determines what rules govern when and how a variable will be created and destroyed.
+In most cases, a variable’s duration directly determines its lifetime.

+> For this reason, local variables are sometimes called _automatic variables_

+- Variable shadowing should be avoided

+- Use `inline` variables for global constants

 ### Constants